alyssadong2006/Take-care-of-Charlie/README.md

-# Virtual-Pet
+# Take Care of Charlie
-A virtual pet coded using JavaScript and Flask
+Take care of your virtual pet dog Charlie!